-Short for SerialATA, SATA 1.0 was first released in August 2001 and is a replacement for the Parallel ATA interface used in IBM compatible computers.
-SerialATA is capable of delivering 1.5 Gbps (1500 MBps) of performance to each drive within a disk array.
-It has the benefit of being backwards-compatible with ATA and ATAPI devices, and offers a thin, small cable solution, as seen in the photo on the right.
-This cable helps make a much easier cable routing and offers better airflow in the computer when compared to the earlier ribbon cables used with ATA drives.
+Short for Serial ATA or Serial AT Attachment, SATA 1.0 was first released in August 2001 and is a replacement for the parallel ATA interface used in IBM compatible computers.
+SerialATA can deliver 1.5 Gbps (approximately 187 MBps) of performance to each drive within a disk array.
+It is backward-compatible with ATA and ATAPI (AT Attachment Packet Interface) devices, and offers a thin, small cable solution, as seen in the "SATA Data Cable" picture.
+This cable helps makes cable routing easier and offers better airflow in the computer compared to the earlier ribbon cables used with ATA drives.